||Bachelor of Education (Prep - 10)

 capabilities.
 Applicants with minimal further study or work history

 will be require to provide a Personal Statement.

 Non Year 12 applicants who apply via VTAC must complete the VTAC

 Personal Statement (Online) and submit this form to VTAC with their

-application.
-Non-VCE applicants who are required to attend an
+Non Year 12 applicants who are required to attend an interview

-interview will be notified of the arrangements by telephone or
+will be notified of the arrangements by telephone or mail.

 - Credit will be considered if you have successfully completed

 higher education or TAFE studies in a relevant area.
 Advanced